-- 1) Secure your department by shutting down all equipment; close windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in affected area, place emergency tags on doors to identify that area is not to be reentered. - 4) Housekeeping team, report to Charge Nurse; follow their direction. - 5) Laundry team, report to Reception Desk. - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area. - 7) Travel to relocation site(s) and assist as needed.
+- 1) Secure your department by shutting down all equipment; close windows and doors. - 2) Ensure all rooms both locked and unlocked are clear and vacant. - 3) If you are in affected area, place red emergency tags on doors to identify that area is not to be reentered.
+Follow all company's emergency policies and procedures.
+Tag off the empty rooms and areas to prevent reentering. - 4) Housekeeping team, report to community area Nurse in charge; follow their direction. - 5) Laundry team, report to assigned community area.
+Safely turn off all laundry equipment, close laundry room doors and proceed to command center (usually at front desk).
+Also can be directed to assist to another area by Incident Manager or Nurse in charge - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties.
+Perform duties assigned by Incident Manager at affected areas.
+Help with evacuation, provide help to other team member where needed. - 7) Travel to relocation site(s) and assist as needed.